Péta Phelan is a professional rehabilitation counsellor, academic and the Director of Social Emotional and Wellbeing with Yoorrook Justice Commission.

-Péta is currently undertaking the Board Leadership Program, delivered in partnership between AICD and Leadership Victoria.
-Between 2016 and 2018 was a National Director with the Rehabilitation Counselling Association of Australasia (RCAA), where she served as their representative on the Career Industry Council of Australia (CICA), and the Allied Health Professions Australia Rural & Remote Committee (AHPARR).
+Péta is undertaking the Board Leadership Program, delivered in partnership between AICD and Leadership Victoria.
+Between 2016 and 2018, she was a National Director with the Rehabilitation Counselling Association of Australasia (RCAA), where she served as their representative on the Career Industry Council of Australia (CICA), and the Allied Health Professions Australia Rural & Remote Committee (AHPARR).

-- PhD (Undertaking), Social & Emotional Wellbeing, School of Social Work, University of Melbourne
+- PhD Social & Emotional Wellbeing, School of Social Work, University of Melbourne (in progress)

 - Professional Certificate in Indigenous Research, University of Melbourne